From Zimbabwe to Texas and everywhere in between, people just want to feel connected, happy and loved.

 We have to feel sparked up and alive from that unexplainable place within us FIRST, before it can flow out of us like pink sparkly lava, intoxicating everyone in our path.

-But there’s one thing that is guaranteed to throw grapefruit sized hail on our happy parade.
+But there’s one thing that’s guaranteed to throw grapefruit sized hail on our happy parade.

-I’m talking Boston winter conditions, when you had your mind set on a day at the beach with your two piece, your fabulous new sunhat and a bottle of champagne.
+I’m talking Boston winter conditions, when you were planning on a day at the beach with your two piece, your fabulous new sunhat and a fresh pressed green juice.

 When we physically feel like shit, none of our joy will feel joyful.
 Not the Caribbean, not the dancing and not the cake.